 - Coats should not be worn inside classrooms.

-- If socks are visible e.g. with a skirt, or with trousers and dolly shoes, socks should be black or white
+- If socks are visible e.g. with a skirt, or with trousers and dolly shoes, socks should be black.

 - Multi coloured, stripped or socks with patterns on are not permitted